Battery or Fuel-Powered

 Gasoline-powered equipment, such as chainsaws and lawn equipment, is only allowed if it's new and in its original packaging and has never been opened.
 You may not check gasoline or any other flammable fuel to power the device.

-Lithium cells or batteries power many consumer electronic devices and medical devices, like watches, laptop batteries, calculators, cell phones, hearing aids and much more.
-You can bring lithium-battery powered devices as carry-on items or in checked baggage.
-Spare lithium batteries are allowed as carry-on items only with batteries individually protected to prevent short circuit.
+Lithium cells or batteries power many consumer electronic devices and medical devices such as, watches, laptop batteries, calculators, cell phones, hearing aids and much more.
+You may bring lithium-battery powered devices onboard as carry-on items or in checked baggage.

 Tips to properly transport spare lithium batteries: